microsoft/vscode/README.md

 To learn what others are up to and to provide feedback, please head over to the [Discussions](https://github.com/gitpod-io/openvscode-server/discussions).

 You can also follow us on Twitter [@gitpod](https://twitter.com/gitpod) or come [chat with us](https://www.gitpod.io/chat).

+## Legal
+This project is not affiliated with Microsoft Corporation.